Review of Bravo! Balance Raw Frozen Dog Food

 Label and nutrient data below are calculated using dry matter basis.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, chicken frames, chicken organs (liver, gizzards, hearts), green beans, broccoli, acorn squash, salt, potassium chloride, vitamin E, zinc oxide, copper sulfate, ferrous sulfate, manganous oxide, potassium iodide, vitamin D
+Ingredients: Chicken, chicken bone, chicken heart, chicken liver, chicken gizzard, green beans, broccoli, squash, potassium chloride, vitamin E, zinc oxide, copper sulfate, ferrous sulfate, manganous oxide, potassium iodide, vitamin D3